 Understanding the benefits of tooth replacement with dental implants

-Valley Oral Surgery offers the most experience and latest surgical techniques for dental implant surgery in the Lehigh Valley.
-Our surgeons were the first surgeons trained to place dental implants and have over thirty years experience.
-Valley Oral Surgery offers state of the art imaging technology (three dimensional computer tomography).
-Valley Oral Surgery was the first office to offer this advanced imaging technique in an office setting.
-There is no need to go to an imaging center or hospital to attain this advanced study.
-Of interest, Dr. Popowich and Dr. Grim were personally trained by Dr. Per Ingver Branemark, the father of dental implantology.
-Both doctors were one of the first 50 oral surgeons trained in the United States for the placement of dental implants.
+Our surgeons were among the first surgeons trained to place dental implants and have more than 30 years of experience.
+Valley Oral Surgery offers state-of-the-art imaging technology (three dimensional computer tomography) and was the first office to offer this advanced imaging technique in an office setting, without the need to go to an imaging center or hospital to attain this advanced study.

 Why replace my missing teeth?